Rey Mysterio: New Japan Pro-Wrestling (2018)

-Rey Mysterio made his New Japan Pro-Wrestling (NJPW) debut on June 9, 2018, as part of NJPW's Dominion 6.9 in Osaka-jo Hall show.
-Mysterio teamed up with Jushin Thunder Liger and Hiroshi Tanahashi, losing to the Bullet Club team of Cody, Marty Scurll and Adam Page.
+Rey Mysterio made his New Japan Pro-Wrestling (NJPW) debut on June 9, 2018, as part of its Dominion 6.9 in Osaka-jo Hall show.
+Mysterio teamed up with Hiroshi Tanahashi and Jushin Thunder Liger, losing to the Bullet Club team of Adam Page, Cody, and Marty Scurll.
+He returned to NJPW on August 12, 2018, for a show in the Nippon Budokan, teaming with KUSHIDA and Pro-Wrestler Sengoku Enbu to defeat CHAOS.